protocode-community/protocode-projects/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-A project to learn Git with - That is what this repository is.
+- This repository only serves only Git educational purpose.

-This repository contains:
+The repository contains:

 1. Folders and Files of various "Scrimba" projects.
 2. standard README - this file you are reading.